-As we get older, knee damage looms large on the horizon, with such a condition more common in women than men.
-Knee damage is particularly prevalent in those who are overweight.
-The heavier we are, the faster our knees deteriorate.
+As we age, knee damage looms large on the horizon, especially for women when compared to men.
+Additionally, knee damage is particularly prevalent in those who are overweight.
+This means, the heavier we are, the faster our knees deteriorate.

-Knee damage occurs as a result of the cartilage erosion which gradually increases as we age.
-It can also be caused by overworking the knees, by injury or sustained impacts on the knees over an extended period of time.
+Knee damage occurs as a result of the cartilage erosion which gradually increases as we get older.
+It can also be caused by:

-Knee damage is not a particularly dangerous condition but it can have a serious effect on a person’s lifestyle, often leaving them with pain that makes walking difficult.
-Sufferers may fear leaving their home, become increasingly withdrawn and eventually fall victim to depression.
+Knee damage is not a particularly dangerous condition but it can have a serious effect on a person’s lifestyle.
+Often, it leaves one with pain that makes walking difficult.
+As a result, sufferers may fear leaving their home, become increasingly withdrawn and eventually fall victim to depression.

 Some types of knee pain will go away by themselves.
-However, where that knee pain is a result of knee damage, a medical consultation should be attended in order to receive the proper advice and treatment thereafter, thereby ensuring that the condition does not deteriorate.
+However, where that knee pain is a result of knee damage, consult a specialist.
+Furthermore, it’s important to receive the proper advice and treatment in order to ensure the condition does not deteriorate.

-Treatment may come in medicated and non-medicated forms, which could involve asking the patient to carry out some targeted exercises to increase knee strength as well as losing any excess weight to reduce the impact on the knees.
+Treatment may come in medicated and non-medicated forms.
+Besides, it could involve the patient carrying out targeted exercises to increase knee strength and lose excess weight.
+This helps reduce the impact on the knees.
 Some cases may require the patient to undergo strength training alongside taking medication to reduce the pain.
-This increases treatment efficiency by helping to stave off any potential complications, for instance, deterioration in muscle strength surrounding the knee joint, knee buckling or being unable to flex the knee properly.
+This is because it increases treatment efficiency by helping to stave off any potential complications.
+For instance, it prevents deterioration in muscle strength surrounding the knee joint, knee buckling or being unable to flex the knee properly.

-Total knee arthroplasty: This form of surgery is suited to patients with severe knee damage who have the use of their knee seriously affected by the condition, impacting their daily life.
-Recipients of this form of treatment will not have responded well to other forms of treatment, meaning that non-medicated treatment or medicated treatment alongside strength training has been unsuccessful.
-Alternately, they may be suffering from an extremely misshapen knee joint that is leading to walking irregularities and severe knee cartilage erosion.
+Total knee arthroplasty: This form of surgery is suited to patients with severe knee damage, especially those seriously affected by the condition.
+So much so that it impacts their daily life.
+In most cases, recipients of this form of treatment are those who didn’t respond well to other forms of treatment.
+In other words, non-medicated treatment or medicated treatment alongside strength training had been unsuccessful.
+Alternatively, they may be suffering from an extremely misshapen knee joint.
+Due to that, they have had walking irregularities and severe knee cartilage erosion.

 1.Lose weight: Do not allow yourself to become overweight as this will mean more work for the knee joints.
-For those people who are already overweight, losing 5 kilograms can help reduce your risk of knee damage by up to 50%.
-Additionally, those with knee pain can ease their condition significantly by losing any excess weight.
+For those who are already overweight, losing 5 kilograms can significantly ease knee pain.
+In addition, it can reduce the risk of knee damage by up to 50%.

 2.Consult your doctor: Your doctor will be able to carry out a thorough diagnosis, provide treatment and offer advice on what to do next.